 105 N Grant Ave.
 Columbus, OH 43215(At the corner of Long & Grant)

 From N High St:Turn onto E Long St, turn R onto N Grant Ave.

 From I-71:Exit 108B (Broad St), turn R on E Broad St, turn R on N Grant Ave.

-In addition to our own parking spaces, we're located next to an inexpensive pay parking lot.
-There is metered parking available on Grant Ave.
+In addition to our own 7 parking spaces on the north side of our building, we're located next to an inexpensive pay parking lot.
+There is metered parking available on Long St. & Grant Ave.